n4bb12/verdaccio-github-oauth-ui/docs/usage.md

 #### Option B) Using the Commands from the UI

-- Verdaccio 5:

-Open the "Configuration" dialog and click "Copy to clipboard":
+- Open the "Configuration" dialog and click "Copy to clipboard":

 <img src="screenshots/configuration-dialog.png" width="450" />